 Nui uses high-quality ingredients instead of cheap alternatives that could bring the cost of the cookie down but would ultimately be a sacrifice in terms of quality.

-Nui keeps the carbs down by using natural sweeteners such as stevia, monk fruit extract, and erythritol.
-They also use vegetable fibers sourced from who food sources such as pea, potato, psyllium, and Norwegian Kelp.
+Nui keeps the carbs down by using natural sweeteners such as stevia and allulose.
+They also use vegetable fibers to aid in digestive health.

 The preservatives are kept to a minimum and sourced from non-GMO, organic substances.
 All ingredients in the Nui cookies are top notch.